-Louisiana parish offers array of services to build community and serve the poor.
+A Louisiana parish offers an incredible array of services to build community and serve the poor.

 “We want people to know that whoever you are, and whatever you look like, you can be a saint,” says Fr.
 Joshua Johnson.

-Johnson is the force of nature behind this outside-the-box ministry at his new parish, Our Lady of the Holy Rosary.
-In an era when dioceses are closing churches and many Catholics mourn a lack of community, his parish in Louisiana has discovered an unusual and wonderful way to come together in fellowship while evangelizing others and serving the poor.
+Johnson was the force of nature behind this outside-the-box ministry at his former parish, Our Lady of the Holy Rosary.
+In an era when dioceses are closing churches and many Catholics mourn a lack of community, this parish in Louisiana discovered an unusual and wonderful way to come together in fellowship while evangelizing their neighbors and serving the poor.
 Full of Grace Café is a new ministry that opened its doors in Advent of 2018.
-But already hundreds of visitors have walked through its doors every week—and each one is welcomed with the love of Christ.
+Within weeks of opening, the Café had hundreds of visitors enter its doors every week—and each one is welcomed with the love of Christ.